Nutrient recommendations for vegan adults

 2) Calcium

 Consume at least 600 mg of calcium per day [2,19–28].
-You can achieve this by choosing at least one of the following options every day:
+You can achieve this by choosing at least one of the following options every day.
+However, in most countries the calcium recommendation (reference values for daily intake) is around 1000 mg.
+This higher amount may be better at protecting bones.
+Consuming about two of the following options daily therefore seems advisable.

 • 1 glass (~250 ml) of calcium-fortified plant milk, for example, soya milk.
 The label should state that it contains 120 mg of calcium per 100 ml (just like cow’s milk) [3,23,28–31].
 This will provide about 300 mg of calcium.